Publish Date Stuck in the Past: Articles Look Stale After Real Refreshes

 1. Only one date field — and it never moves

-How to spot it: check your content collection schema for a separate updatedAt field.
-If missing, you have this problem by design.
+How to spot it: open your content collection schema and look for a separate updatedAt / updatedDate field.
+If it is missing, you have this problem by design.

-2. updatedAt exists but authors don’t update it
+2. updatedAt exists but authors don’t set it

-The schema has updatedAt but authors forget to bump it on real refreshes.
+The field is in the schema, but authors forget to set it on real refreshes.
 The page header shows “Updated: 2023-03-14” even though the article was rewritten last week.

-How to spot it: compare git log mtime against frontmatter updatedAt.
-Articles where git mtime is 6+ months newer than updatedAt are stale-labeled.
+How to spot it: compare git history against frontmatter.
+Articles whose last substantive commit is months newer than updatedAt are mislabeled as stale.

-How to spot it: look at the git log -p for updatedAt changes.
-If 80% of bumps coincide with single-line diffs, you have date-spam.
+How to spot it: run git log -p for the date field.
+If most bumps coincide with single-line diffs, you have date-spam.

-Your article on “current ChatGPT pricing” inherently goes stale every quarter.
-Without a volatile: true flag, it lives in the same publishing rhythm as evergreen content and gets treated identically.
-It should refresh on a schedule.
+An article on “current ChatGPT pricing” goes stale every quarter by nature.
+Without a volatile: true flag it lives in the same publishing rhythm as evergreen content and silently rots between refreshes.

 Shortest path to fix